karma-runner/karma/docs/plus/03-Jenkins-CI.md

 in the market today.
 At some point while developing your [AngularJS] project (hopefully early on), you might want to have automated tests run off your code versioning system.
 Jenkins will help you with this task.
-You can integrate Karma to your Jenkins setup fairly easy and as of version 0.3.12, test results can be "pretty printed" into a format Jenkins understands (i.e. no need to hunt down failures in the console log).
 This tutorial assumes you have Jenkins already setup and running on your CI environment.

 ## Install Prerequisites